Nastel/tnt4j-streams/tnt4j-streams-jms/samples/artemis-interceptors/README.md

       </core>
   </configuration>
   ```
-  There we bind all available TNT4J-Streams interceptors, but you can pick just ones matching your broker enabled acceptor protocols.
+  Here we bind all available TNT4J-Streams interceptors, but you can pick just ones matching your broker enabled acceptor protocols.
 * To define system property `tnt4j.config` pointing where to look for TNT4J configuration edit your broker run script file `artemis.cmd`
   (or `artemis.sh`) by appending `JVM_ARGS` variable definition:
   * MS Windows